 Participants shared that they weren’t really ‘fluent’ in buzzwords and appreciated going through what these things mean – and their specific relevance to their company and even their specific job roles.

-Over the course of nearly 2 hours.
-Participants worked together, documented and then formally presented their barriers to the entire group.
+Over the course of nearly two hours. participants worked together, documented and then formally presented their barriers to the entire group.

 People got heated, passionate and a few of the Presenters should consider a career in public speaking — it was that well done.

-It’s a fascinating process to watch Marketing people talk to Finance people about their challenges.
-And Retail people sharing with Contact Centre people about how theirs.
-And then sharing their viewpoints with their colleagues.
+It’s a fascinating process to watch Marketing people talk to Finance people about their challenges, and Retail people share with Contact Centre people how theirs compare.
+Then everyone shares their viewpoints with their colleagues.

 Lesson learned: Don’t avoid talking about what is going to get in the way.
 Bring the barriers front and center.

-I made it a point to only ‘commandeer’ the session for about 45 minutes in the morning – immediately after the morning warm-up.
+I made it a point to only ‘hold the floor’ for about 45 minutes in the morning — immediately after the morning warm-up.

-Rather than blah blah on how important values are (boring) I used that time to shared my personal opinion on each value.
+Rather than lecture endlessly on how important values are (boring!)
+I used that time to share my personal experiences with each value.

 And with each opinion I attached a story.